 Latex is a common allergic reaction amongst people with Spina Bifida– Never give someone with Spina Bifida anything with latex because about seventy- five percent of people with Spina Bifida will have a allergic reaction at some point in their life.
-I personally have never had this reaction but I do avoid it like the plague and everytime I go to the doctor even if it’s one I have gone to one-hundred times I always remind of this because sometimes they forget and it can be quite serious .
+I personally have never had this reaction but I do avoid it like the plague and everytime I go to the doctor even if it’s one I have gone to one-hundred times I always remind of this because sometimes they forget and it can be quite serious if they forget.
 Experts believe this is because a lot people with Spina Bifida have had to undergo may surgeries where they would be exposed to latex.
-This reaction may not be as common in people who have milder forms of Spina Bifida but for those who have more severe types we need to try and stay away from it.
+This reaction may not be as common in people who have milder forms of Spina Bifida but for those who have more severe types we need to stay away from it and take extra precautions.

 Epilepsy is more common in people with Hydrocephalus- I didn’t have my first seizure until I was eighteen and I don’t know the statistics on this but I do know that people with Hydrocephalus who are shunted have a higher likelihood of developing epilepsy at some point in their life than those who don’t have this condition.
 People with Hydrocephalus have a higher likelihood of developing epilepsy but people without this condition can still become epileptic because epilepsy can happen to anyone!

-Spina Bifida is a complicated disability because no one is the same and two people with Spina Bifida with the same form can experience it in totally different ways!
-I know people with my exact form who haven’t had as many surgeries and have had a totally different experience which goes to show there is still so much we don’t know about this disability.
-When you are expecting a child with Spina Bifida it’s important to learn as much as you can about Spina Bifida and get your child into the right specialists to prevent further damage but I wouldn’t worry too much about everything thing you read on the internet about things that could happen because they may happen.
-There are lots of problems that people with Spina Bifida could have that may require surgery but some people never have them so I wouldn’t worry about it too much until it becomes an issue and you start to experience pain.
-If you do start to experience pain express that to your doctor because I can’t tell you how many times I have gone to the doctor and though I had this huge issue and it turned how to be something incredibly small.
-If you are expecting a child with Spina Bifida and are worried if everything will be okay talking to someone who has this disability and is living may put your mind at ease because sometimes all it takes is a disabled role model!
+Spina Bifida is often known as the snowflake condition because it’s a complicated disability and two people with the exact form can experience it totally differently which is why it’s so difficult to find a cure for it.
+I know people with my exact form who haven’t had near as many surgeries as I have which goes to show there is still so much doctors don’t know.
+When you are expecting a child with Spina Bifida it’s important to learn as much as you can about Spina Bifida and get your child into the right specialists to prevent further damage but I wouldn’t worry about it too much because although Spina Bifida can have a lot of complications and require many surgeries that doesn’t mean it will happen because sometimes it doesn’t.
+Don’t worry you start to experience pain then visit your doctor because it may not be as serious as you think and I can’t tell you how many times I worried about a medical problem and it turned out to be something really simple.
+Everything is going to be okay and if your worried it’s not talk to other disabled people living with the condition to help put your mind at ease.
 What would you like to know about Spina Bifida?

 Sharing Is Caring And If You Liked This Post You Can Pin It Here!